sqlkata/docs/advanced.md

 ## Clone

-`Query`s instance are mutable, this mean that when modifying the copied query will also change the original query.
+`Query`s instances are mutable, this means that modifying the copied query will also change the original query.

 To make a real clone of the query instance, you should use the `Clone` method.